Estimated reading time: 23 minutes

 As a result of the Great Depression, engagement rings became a tradition that the younger generation was increasingly losing interest in.
-At the same time, The DeBeers company, which had grand visions of making large sums of money by selling diamond engagement rings, was quick to understand the negative implications that this could have on their business.
-In 1939, the company launched one of the most successful advertising campaigns of all time, convincing consumers that engagement rings, and more specifically diamond engagement rings, are absolutely essential.
-Following this campaign, the popularity of engagement rings began to steadily increase, eventually getting them to the point that they’re at today as a multi-billion-dollar industry and one of the most talked-about pieces of jewelry.
+At the same time, The DeBeers company, which had grand visions of making large sums of money by selling diamond-adorned engagement rings, was quick to understand the negative implications that this could have on their business.
+In 1939, the company launched one of the most successful advertising campaigns of all time, convincing consumers that engagement rings, and more specifically engagement rings featuring diamonds, are absolutely essential.
+Following this campaign, the popularity of engagement rings began to steadily increase, eventually getting them to the point that they’re at today as a multi-billion-dollar industry and the engagement ring is the most talked-about pieces of jewelry.

 The Anatomy of an Engagement Ring

-The center stone is undoubtedly the most important aspect of an engagement ring, especially considering it serves as the focal point.
-While diamonds are a popular center stone option, more and more people are opting for alternative gemstones such as pearls, rubies, sapphires, and emeralds (more on this in the next section).
+The stone in the center of the ring is undoubtedly the most important aspect of an engagement ring, especially considering it serves as the focal point – whether the piece is a three stone ring or one adorned in gems.
+While diamonds are a popular stone option for three stone settings, more and more people are opting for alternative gemstones such as pearls, rubies, sapphires, and emeralds (more on this in the next section).

 Side stones, which are almost always diamonds, are exclusive to three-stone engagement rings.
 These stones complement the center stone by adding more shine to each side of it.
 In terms of size, side stones are smaller than the center stone, but larger than accent stones.